davestewart/spaceman/README.md

 ### Update

-Update one or more packages in a target repository:
+Update one or more packages in a workspace:

 ```
 Workspace           - pick the target workspace to update